-In GENESIS, not only Temperature REMD but also pressure REMD, surface-tension REMD, REUS (or Hamiltonian REMD), and their multi-dimensional version are available in both ATDYN and SPDYN.
+In GENESIS, not only Temperature REMD but also pressure REMD, surface-tension REMD, REUS (or Hamiltonian REMD), replica exchange with solute tempering (REST), and their multi-dimensional version are available in both ATDYN and SPDYN.

 REMD simulations in GENESIS require an MPI environment.
 At least one MPI process must be assigned to one replica.
 For example, when user wants to simulate 32 replicas, 32n MPI processes are required.